-The painting Ophelia is not only one of the best examples of painting made within this obscure artist collective, but it is also, as already stated, one of the finest pieces of 19th century art, because it encompasses the ideals of Romanticism, as well as later principles proposed by the Arts and Crafts movement.
-Truth be told, this painting seems to embody the zeitgeist of the era and the attempt to move away from the past and step into the future.
+The Ophelia painting is not only one of the best examples of painting made within this obscure artist collective, but it is also, as already stated, one of the finest pieces of 19th-century art, because it encompasses the ideals of Romanticism, as well as later principles proposed by the Arts and Crafts movement.
+Truth be told, the Ophelia painting by Millais seems to embody the zeitgeist of the era and the attempt to move away from the past and step into the future.

 However, Ophelia was described as a tormented soul making garlands of wildflowers.
 In order to pick branches of a willow tree, she climbs it and the bough breaks as she feels; Ophelia floats with flowers in her hand and finally drowns.
 The poetic description of her vanishing is celebrated as one of the best literary examples of death scenes; her pose resembles the pose of a martyr with upwards gaze and open arms.

 Millais’ working process was conducted in two sessions – first, he painted the landscape, and then the figure of Ophelia.
 The artist found the perfect scenery for the painting on the banks of the Hogsmill River in Ewell.
 The nineteen-year-old Elizabeth Siddal served as the model for Ophelia.
 In order to achieve the best possible effect, John Everett Millais positioned Siddal to lie in a filled bathtub in his London studio.